 To create a nonprofit association of child neurologists and members of allied professions from all parts of the world dedicated to promoting clinical practice and scientific research in the field of child neurology and encouraging the recognition of the child neurologist's competence and scope of practice,

-To provide at an international level an outlet for exchange of scientific and professional opinions for the benefit and advancement of the neurological sciences in infancy, childhood and adolescence.
+To provide at an international level an outlet for exchange of scientific and professional opinions for the benefit and advancement of the neurological sciences in infancy, childhood, and adolescence.

 To conduct international scientific meetings; to foster international cooperative studies, publications, translations, audio-visual means; and to encourage international exchange of teachers and students in the field of child neurology.